 Overall, the short term effects of hallucinogens hold the potential to alter the brain’s system in fundamental ways with some effects being long-term in nature.
 While these drugs are nowhere as dangerous as the more addictive drug types, a person can develop a psychological dependence on their effects, which essentially drives the addiction cycle.

-If you or someone you know struggles with hallucinogen abuse and need help finding treatment, call 800-609-2774 to speak with one of our addiction specialists about available treatment options.
+If you or someone you know struggles with hallucinogen abuse and need help finding treatment, call 800-609-2774 (Who Answers?) to speak with one of our addiction specialists about available treatment options.